dhyey2209/Cloud-Native-Resource-Monitoring-Appliciation/README.md

-# Cloud Native Resource Monitoring Using Flask on Kubernetes
+# Cloud Native Resource Monitoring Application

 This project provides a Cloud Native Python Application for monitoring CPU and Memory resources in a Kubernetes environment.
 The application combines Flask and psutil to offer a user-friendly, cloud-native monitoring solution that is easy to deploy and manage.